franmontiel/PersistentCookieJar/README.md

 ===============================
 A persistent CookieJar implementation for OkHttp 3 based on SharedPreferences.

-If you're looking for a OkHttp 2/HTTPUrlConnection persistent CookieStore it can be found at [this Gist] [1].
+If you're looking for a OkHttp 2/HTTPUrlConnection persistent CookieStore it can be found at [this Gist](https://gist.github.com/franmontiel/ed12a2295566b7076161).

 Download
 --------